<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 • Limited integration options with third-party tools

 Security-focused CDN providers often adopt pricing models that reflect the additional value of enhanced security features.
-In 2025, common pricing structures in this category include:
+In 2026, common pricing structures include:

-When evaluating these security-focused CDN providers, it is crucial to consider not only the baseline pricing but also the potential costs associated with scaling up security features as your digital footprint grows.
-Transparency in pricing, along with the flexibility to upgrade services as threats evolve, remains a key factor in making an informed decision.
+When evaluating these providers, consider not only the baseline pricing but also the potential costs associated with scaling up security features as your digital footprint grows.
+Many enterprises run a dedicated security CDN in front of their app and a separate price-performance CDN for bulk content delivery — splitting workloads keeps both costs and complexity manageable.

 1. G-Core Labs

 G-Core Labs offers a robust CDN service with a strong regional presence, particularly in Europe and Asia.
-Known for its high-performance delivery, G-Core Labs is a go-to for media, gaming, and enterprise applications that demand low latency and reliable speeds.
+It is known for high-performance delivery for media, gaming, and enterprise applications that demand low latency and reliable speeds.

 Use Cases: